eyobed177/wireframing/README.md

 ## 🧱 Types of Wireframes

-Wireframes vary based on how much detail they include.
-The two main types are:

 ### 🔹 Low-Fidelity Wireframes

 - **Definition**: Simple, rough sketches or digital layouts that focus on structure and flow, not detail.